widilo/create_exe_file_from_python_script/README.md

 First, install PyInstaller if you haven’t already:

-pip install pyinstaller
+'pip install pyinstaller'

 2. Convert the Script to an Executable

 Run the following command in the terminal or command prompt:

-pyinstaller --onefile --windowed yourscript.py
+'pyinstaller --onefile --windowed yourscript.py'

 Explanation of Flags: